Is it safe to visit North Korea?

 Follow the rules, enjoy the tour!

 North Korea is in our experience a safe tourist destination and one of the most unique cultures on earth.
-With an understanding of local law and a willingness to show respect, your visit to North Korea will not be spent walking on eggshells and instead be a relaxing, educational experience filled with cultural exchange between you and your guides.
+With an understanding of local law and a willingness to show respect, your visit to North Korea will not be spent walking on eggshells and instead be a relaxing, educational experience filled with opportunities for cultural exchange between yourself and those living in a truly unique society.
 If you feel that a trip to North Korea is right for you, contact one of our experienced staff to join an upcoming group tour or organize a specialized private tour.

 A visit to North Korea can be a rewarding and eye-opening journey, a trip that will stay with you a lifetime.